DTS-STN/Service-Canada-Design-System/README.md

 4. We are using multiple screen reader tools, too test on the different browsers specified in the [Browser & Device Testing](#browser-&-device-testing) section below.
 The following link contains screen reader tools for the different devices https://dequeuniversity.com/screenreaders/

-   Additional Tool Options:
+   Summary of tools:

+   - Voice over on Mac
+   - NVDA on Windows for Firefox, Chrome, Edge
+   - JAWS on Windows for Internet Explorer, Firefox, Chrome, Edge
-   - Silktide for Chrome
+   - Silktide for chrome

    </br>
    Any tool listed above or in the dequeuniversity link are acceptable to use for testing.
 Every browser should be tested with atleast 1 screen reader. tool.